-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone, and I WISH all these granola bars were mine alone but. . . the children want some too. #CrispyComeback #CollectiveBias
+This post was created in collaboration with M&M’s® Crispy.
+All opinions are mine alone, and I WISH all these granola bars were mine alone but. . . the children want some too.

 And then Ani got a little older and was too small to help but too old to be content just watching, and I started doing most of the cooking on my own.